Photographer Planned To Take Photos Of Wildflowers, But Ended Up Capturing Beautiful Pictures Of A Pair of Sleepy, Snuggling Bees

 Neely silently took photos of the snuggling bees before heading home to let the pale-eyed insects sleep tight.

-Then, he posted the pictures on social media.
-These garnered lots of likes.
+Then, he posted the pictures on social media, which garnered lots of likes.

-Following the event, Neely learned that the insects he and his wife happened upon were called globe mallow bees, named after the orange-coloured flowers.
-And although some of them diligently retire to their hives at nightfall, others would frequently sleep in their beloved flowers.
+Following the event, Neely learned that the insects he and his wife encountered were called globe mallow bees, named after the orange-colored flowers.
+Although some of them diligently retire to their hives at nightfall, others frequently sleep in their beloved flowers.